mikrostew/recipes/ground-beef-stroganoff.md

 * Stir in the flour and paprika and cook for about a minute.
 Add the wine and stir, scraping any browned bits from the pan, cooking until mostly evaporated.

-* Gradually stir in the beef stock, and season with salt.
-Bring mixture to a boil and add the egg noodles.
+* Gradually stir in the beef stock and bullion, and season with salt.
+Bring mixture to a boil and add egg noodles.
 Reduce heat to a simmer and cover.
 Stir occasionally until noodles are tender, about 8 to 10 minutes.
 Return the mushrooms to the skillet and stir to combine.

 * Stir in the sour cream, to taste, and and freshly chopped parsley.
 Season to taste with salt and pepper.
 Serve warm and enjoy!